mitydigital/statamic-sitemapamic/README.md

 function arguments are now named, not an anonymous array.

 v2.1 also introduces the ability to:
-- include global taxonomies
+- include global Taxonomy Terms
 - include dynamic routes

+To take advantage of the global Taxonomy Terms, you'll need to add the `globals` property to your config file.
+Take a look at the package's [default config file](./config/sitemapamic.php) for an example.

-Refer to the documentation above for more details.
+Refer to the documentation above for more details about implementing both features.

 ### v1.0 to v2.0